The best budgeting apps of 2021

 You Need a Budget ($11.99/month or $83.99/year, free 1-month trial)

-You Need a Budget (YNAB) is a zero-based budgeting app, which means every dollar you earn has a place, and is either allocated toward a spending category or a savings goal.
+You Need a Budget (YNAB) is a zero-based budgeting app, which means every dollar you earn has a place and is either allocated toward a spending category or a savings goal.
 This allows every dollar you bring in to have a purpose or a “job,” thus allowing for better budgeting habits.

 Once you create an account with YNAB, you can immediately link your credit card and bank accounts, so you don’t have to manually enter your information.
 You then set up a budget for all your expenses (such as rent and groceries) as well as activities (such as vacations and dining out).